Dental Implant Frequently Asked Questions - Southlake, TX

 How Much do Implants Cost?

-The cost of dental implants varies widely based on the type of implant, material used, difficulty of placement, and other concerns.
+The cost of dental implants varies widely based on the type of implant, the material used, the difficulty of placement, and other concerns.
 Typically, a single implant will cost between $600 and $1500 in addition to the cost of your replacement tooth.
 In most cases, patients receive additional implants at a lower price.
 While most dental insurance plans do not cover the cost of dental implants, we will utilize your insurance coverage any way we can to offset treatment costs.
 Our knowledgeable team will also work with you to receive financing when necessary.